 Don’t rely on music or sound design to get attention for you.
-While this is important most hiring managers are going to watch your reel on mute.
+While this is important, most hiring managers are going to watch your reel on mute.
 It just happens.
 So make sure that first piece on your reel is visually the very best you’ve got.
 Don’t have the right client project to start your reel off with a bang?
 Make something for yourself.

 Also, if your personal work is just your take on an online class, you're not reaching high enough.
-Hiring managers usually have a pulse in the industry on what tutorials are out there.
+Hiring managers usually have a pulse in the industry on what courses are out there.
 Everybody knows which shots are Video Copilot tutorials...

 There are plenty of ways to get demo reel music without using the latest and greatest form your favorite band.
 Of course, if you can contact your favorite band and get written permission to use their music for your reel, great.
 Go for it!
 But Taylor Swift's record label isn't going to let you use her precious music.
 So you need to use a royalty free alternative.